UNESCO handbook encouraging media reflection on terrorism coverage presented in the Arab world

 Moderated by Mr Zied Dabbar, member of the SNJT's secretariat and IFJ's trainer on security of journalists, the debate had also the interventions of DCAF's project coordinator Mr Sami Badreddine, the head of the RSF office for Northern Africa Ms Yasmine Kacha, as well as of Tunisian media professionals.

-Developed specifically for reporters, media professionals and journalism students, the Terrorism and the Media handbook (downloadable in Arabic at https://ar.unesco.org/terrorism-media-ar) aims to encourage a reflection about some of the ethical and journalistic challenges they must navigate in this field of coverage.
+Developed specifically for reporters, media professionals and journalism students, the Terrorism and the Media handbook (downloadable at https://en.unesco.org/terrorism-media) aims to encourage a reflection about some of the ethical and journalistic challenges they must navigate in this field of coverage.
 Topics covered include the journalistic “framing” of terrorism; the balance between freedom, security and responsibility; the handling of figures, images and words; the security of journalists; and relations with victims.